-We basically agree with the proposal.
+On the other hand the proposed measurement based on the expected cash flows appears to be more appropriate to us.
 Unfortunately, this concept is limited to those liabilities for which a corresponding asset does not exist (e.g. decommissioning liabilities).
-We recommend basing the fair value measurement in general on cash flows incurred at a settlement of a liability unless the liability can be deemed to be the counter position of a financial instrument for which an observable market price exists.
+We recommend to base the fair value measurement in general on cash flows incurred at a transfer or settlement of a liability unless the liability can deemed to be the counter position of a financial instrument for which an observable market price exists.